-Teaching Assistant Professor, Mechanical Engineering
+Teaching Associate Professor, Mechanical Engineering

 After completing his undergraduate studies, Dr. Wheeler came to Mines as a graduate student.
 He completed his Masters of Science in Engineering, Systems Specialty in 2013.
 His thesis research focused on the development of a solid-state sensor to detect the onset of carbon formation on nickel catalysts in fuel reforming systems.
 This research also resulted in a patent.